 Autonomic Nervous System Problems Associated with Losses in the Brainstem, Prefrontal Cortex and Hypothalamus

-Next Barnden regressed his fMRI findings against ‘hemodynamic scores’ produced by analyzing blood pressure and heart rate over a 24 hour period to determine if parts of the brain were associated with altered autonomic nervous system functioning.
-ANS functioning was assessed while seated, while asleep, and all other times.
+Next, Barnden regressed his fMRI findings against ‘hemodynamic scores’ produced by analyzing blood pressure and heart rate over a 24-hour period to determine if parts of the brain were associated with altered autonomic nervous system functioning.
+ANS functioning was assessed while seated, while asleep, and at all other times.

 Barnden found alterations in 24-hour blood pressure and heart rates in ME/CFS patients compared with controls.
 Those alterations were associated with reductions in grey matter in the brainstem as well as white matter in the prefrontal cortex and hypothalamus.
 It appeared that problems in these areas of the brain were causing autonomic nervous system problems in ME/CFS.

 Activating System in the Brain was Hit

 With the strongest correlations showing up in the reticular activation system (RAS) the authors drew special attention to it.
 The RAS is responsible for maintaining cerebral cortex activation.
 It also transfers messages between the central and peripheral autonomic nervous system neurons.